Gross direct tax mop-up grows 26 pc to Rs 13.63 lakh cr; net collections near 80 pc of Budget target for FY23 | Headlines

 The gross direct tax collections have grown 26 per cent to over Rs 13.63 lakh crore so far this fiscal, aided by TDS deductions and healthy corporate advance tax mop-up, as per an official statement.

-The Budget had estimated direct tax collection of Rs 14.20 lakh crore this financial year, higher than the Rs 14.10 lakh crore collected last fiscal (2021-22).
+The Budget had estimated gross direct tax collection of Rs 14.20 lakh crore this financial year.
 Tax on corporate and individual income makes up for direct taxes.

 Refunds worth about Rs 2.28 lakh crore have been issued till December 17, 2022, a growth of 68 per cent over the year-ago period.